boytchev/mannequin.js/README.md

 This is the fourth incarnation of the human figure.
 The first one was implemented in Elica.
 The second one was implemented in C/C++ and OpenGL.
-The third one was implemented in JS/Three.js and is a direct predecessor this the current library.
+The third one was implemented in JS/Three.js and is a direct predecessor of the current mannequin.js.

 ### Source code

-The main library is *mannequin.js*.
-It requires *three.min.js*, which is also included in this repository.
+The main library is `mannequin.js`.
+It requires `three.min.js`, which is also included in this repository.
 There is no need to compile anything.
 See the [live demos](https://boytchev.github.io/mannequin.js/) for examples how to use the library.